jd-alexander/LikeButton/README.md

 # Button State

-To set the inital state of the button you simply use the setLiked functionality via XML or Java.
-This will show the button in the liked state with the drawable that you selected etc.
+To set the inital liked state of the button you simply use the setLiked functionality via XML or Java.
+This will show the button in the liked state with the drawable that you selected.

 #### XML